GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?: Related Work

 \subsection{Environmental Injection Attacks}

-The environmental dynamics is prevalent in GUI agents on both smartphones and computers, where notifications, pop-ups, and advertisements continually interfere decision contexts.
+Within the specific context of GUI agents, environmental dynamics serve as one viable pathway for adversarial risks.
+The environmental dynamics is prevalent in GUI agents on both smartphones and computers, where notifications, pop-ups, and advertisements continually interfere decision contexts. \citet{ma2025caution} highlight that multimodal agents are inherently susceptible to such environmental distractions, where visual noise can easily derail the reasoning process.
 In this vein, \citet{zhang2024attacking} demonstrate that adversarial pop-ups can significantly disrupt the task execution of VLM agents in environments such as \emph{OSWorld}~\citep{xie2024osworld} and \emph{VisualWebArena}~\citep{koh2024visualwebarena}, effectively circumventing common defensive prompts and revealing critical vulnerabilities in agent architectures.
 RiOSWorld~\citep{yang2025riosworld} categorizes such phenomena as \emph{environmental risks} and introduces evaluators for intention and completion under dynamic threats.
 AgentHazard~\citep{liu2025hijacking} further shows that scalable GUI-hijacking via third-party content can systematically mislead mobile agents.
-More recently, Chen et al. define the concept of \emph{Active Environmental Injection Attacks (AEIA)} and demonstrate that adversarial notifications can effectively exploit reasoning gaps in \emph{AndroidWorld}~\citep{chen2025evaluating}.
+More recently, \citet{chen2025evaluating} define the concept of \emph{Active Environmental Injection Attacks (AEIA)} and demonstrate that adversarial notifications can effectively exploit reasoning gaps in \emph{AndroidWorld}.
 These attacks are often perceptually conspicuous yet strategically deceptive, specifically designed to divert agent behavior through seemingly imperative cues.
-While these studies often evaluate an agent's robustness against specific, single injection risks in isolation, they have firmly established the feasibility and severity of dynamic injection attacks, highlighting the significant challenge they pose for comprehensively evaluating the safety of GUI agents.
+While these studies often evaluate an agent's robustness against specific single injection risks in isolation, they have firmly established the feasibility and severity of dynamic injection attacks, highlighting the significant challenge they pose for comprehensively evaluating the safety of GUI agents.\looseness=-1